 Benign essential tremor (ET) is a movement disorder most commonly noticed by shaking in the hands.
 It occurs in about 5% of older adults.
 It may also cause shaking of the head, voice, arms, and trunk.
 It occurs less often in the legs and feet.
-Two types of tremor are common with ET:
+The 2 types of tremor that are common with ET include:

 ET can be socially isolating in some cases.
 It may interfere with normal daily activities such as writing or speaking.